Doctor of Clinical Nutrition

 Eligible applicants include those with certain master’s degrees and RD/RDNs with a bachelor’s degree (details below).

 Your journey starts here.
-Programs now enrolling for Summer & Fall 2024.
+Programs now enrolling for Spring, Summer and Fall 2025.

 Apply Now